katahiromz/SimpleBrowser/README.md

 Because it uses the engine of Internet Explorer, it is vulnerable to the browser crashers (JavaScript infinite alert etc.).
 If you were unable to close it, please restart the PC or kill the process on Task Manager.
-If you still couldn't finish, please press and hold the power button as a last resort.
+If you still couldn't close it, please press and hold the power button as a last resort.

 ## Shortcut Keys